UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 5. In the blade that has opened, you can view more information about your connection.
 The connection status will be **Succeeded** or **Connected** if there is a successful connection.

 ## Feedback

-Each article should end with a feedback section that includes the following text:

 If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.